funkyfunked/DUNE/README.md

 - Performance optimizations throughout the app
 - Modified app name and package for side-by-side installation with official client

+## Acknowledgments

+This project is based on the work of the Jellyfin Contributors.
+Special thanks to all the developers and community members who have contributed to the Jellyfin Android TV project.

 ## License

 This project is licensed under the **GNU General Public License v2.0 (GPL-2.0)**.
 See the [LICENSE](LICENSE) file for details.